cauchyturing/kaggle_diabetic_RAM/README.md

 s which appear as balloon-like structures jutting out from the capillary walls.
 RAM, as shown in Figure (b), learned to converge its focus on the border where the balloon-like structures occurs.
-As the disease progresses to the prolifer- ative stage, the lack of oxygen in the retina causes fragile, new, blood vessels to grow along the retina and in the clear, gel-like vitreous humour that fills the inside of the eye.
+As the disease progresses to the proliferative stage, the lack of oxygen in the retina causes fragile, new, blood vessels to grow along the retina and in the clear, gel-like vitreous humour that fills the inside of the eye.
 In Figure (a), RAM shows the model put its attention on the